Doron-L/PriceOfCall/README.md

 techniques to perhaps identify more complex dependencies that were missed using the exploratory data analysis, as the depend on a combination of many of the features.

 In order to estimate the probability for a call to be picked-up at any givven time, I applied ML classification techniques.
 I started with a logistic regression and then tried also random forest.
-None gave me an accuracy (which is the releant metric in this case, as we care about...) that is significantly higher than the one obtained by predicting all calls not to be picked.  non-pick-up, which is the larger class.
+None of them gave an accuracy (which is the releant metric in this case, as we care about...) that is significantly higher than the one obtained by predicting all calls not to be picked.  non-pick-up, which is the larger class.